 Medical imaging, or radiology, is often the starting point for diagnosis.
 With a proper diagnosis, you’ll begin receiving optimum treatment as soon as possible.

 If you are in need of medical imaging, please obtain an order from a physician prior to scheduling an appointment.
-Once you have the imaging order, please call our Patient Service Center at (520) 694-8888 to schedule an appointment or complete our Request an Appointment form and select Medical Imaging as the specialty.
+Once you have the imaging order, please call our Patient Service Center at (520) 694-8888 to request an appointment or complete our Request an Appointment form and select Medical Imaging as the specialty.

 We offer advanced positron emission tomography/computed tomography (PET/CT) scanning for the diagnosis of solid tumors and a variety of cancers.
 This technology provides not only better resolution of images – meaning our radiologists can see cancer when it is smaller and easier to treat – but the scan is done with less radiation and in a shorter amount of time.
 PET/CT has also become a powerful new way of evaluating brain diseases, including Alzheimer’s disease, persistent seizures and dementia.